Preservation Restoration Access

 - Fully Accessible Visitor Center

 - Seaside Terrace & Landscaping

 - Walking Paths

 - Total: $1,450,000

 The Stonington Historical Society is deeply appreciative of the widespread generosity in support of the Lighthouse Museum Campaign.
-With your help we successfully raised $1,800,000 for the Lighthouse Project to date.
+With your help we successfully raised $1,900,000 for the Lighthouse Project to date.
 There is still much to do, and this worthy effort could be your legacy.
-Contact Stonington Historical Society’s Development Associate Maddie Mott to learn more about this project and how your family’s leadership gift may be forever remembered as an important contribution to the character of our seaside neighborhoods.
+Contact Stonington Historical Society’s Director of Advancement Maddie Mott-Ricci to learn more about this project and how your family’s leadership gift may be forever remembered as an important contribution to the character of our seaside neighborhoods.

 - Lighthouse Park is reserved for a gift of $1,000,000+

 - Visitor Center is reserved for a gift of $500,000+

 - Lighthouse Tower is reserved for a gift of $250,000+

 - Courtyard is reserved for a gift of $250,000+